 Some people who have AFib don’t know they have it and don’t have symptoms.
 Others may experience:

-AFib increases a person’s risk for stroke by up to seven times compared to people who do not have AFib.
+AFib increases a person’s risk for stroke by up to five times compared to people who do not have AFib.
 So if you are experiencing symptoms, talk to a Mercy primary care doctor or heart specialist.
 Through our network of heart specialists and services, we can provide you with all the care you need – to live life to its fullest with a strong, healthy heart.